apoorvaww/blogger/README.md

+## BLOGGER:

 This is a full-stack Blogger Web App that empowers users to create, edit, and publish rich-text blog posts with cover images.
 It offers a seamless writing and reading experience, complete with user authentication, image uploads, and a responsive UI.

 Built using the MERN (MongoDB, Express, React, Node.js) stack, the platform showcases modern React development practices with real-world features like:

-🔐 Authentication & Authorization
+- 🔐 Authentication & Authorization
 Secure login and registration with JWT and cookie-based authentication.

-📝 Blog CRUD Operations
+- 📝 Blog CRUD Operations
 Full support for creating, editing, viewing, and deleting blog posts with rich text and media.

-🎨 Responsive UI with Tailwind CSS
+- 🎨 Responsive UI with Tailwind CSS
 Modern design that works seamlessly on all devices.

-📡 API Integration with Axios
+- 📡 API Integration with Axios
 Clean separation of concerns between front-end and back-end services using RESTful APIs.

-🖼️ Image Uploads with Cloudinary
+- 🖼️ Image Uploads with Cloudinary
 Upload and manage media assets easily and efficiently.

-🧠 React Hook Form
+- 🧠 React Hook Form
 Robust form state management with real-time validation.

-🧾 Rich Text Editing (TinyMCE)
+- 🧾 Rich Text Editing (TinyMCE)
 WYSIWYG editing experience for writing detailed and formatted blog posts.

-🔁 Client-Side Routing
+- 🔁 Client-Side Routing
 Smooth navigation powered by React Router DOM.

-🔔 User Feedback with React Hot Toast
+- 🔔 User Feedback with React Hot Toast
 Lightweight toast notifications for a polished UX.

-💬 Custom Confirm Modal
+- 💬 Custom Confirm Modal
 Extra layer of confirmation before critical actions like delete.

-🕸️ Skeleton Loaders
+- 🕸️ Skeleton Loaders
 Better perceived performance with content placeholders during async operations.